 SWISS (Swiss International Air Lines)

-- Throughout March, SWISS is flying 18 times per week between Zurich and Heathrow.
-At the beginning of February, the company stopped all flights between Geneva and London.
+- SWISS is flying 40 times per week between Zurich and London (Heathrow and City).

 For more information, click here.

 In normal times, British Airways and easyJet run several flights per week between Switzerland and the UK.
 Due to the travel restrictions, please check the British Airways and the easyJet websites for more details.

 What safety measures are in place across Switzerland?

 Everything is now open in Switzerland.
 Proof of vaccination, proof of recovery from Covid-19 or a negative PCR test (up to 72 hours before) or antigen test (up to 48 hours before) is required for entry into certain venues, including restaurants, bars, clubs and discos, as well as cultural, sporting, leisure activities and indoor events.
 It’s also required for large outdoor events of more than 300 people.
 Those under the age of 16 are exempt.

 The NHS certificate, as well as the EU Digital Covid certificate, will be accepted, along with photo ID.

 Switzerland Tourism launched the Clean & Safe label last summer.
 The label lets guests know that they are visiting an establishment that has consciously committed to comply with safety measures.